enupal/docs/docs/enupal-snapshot/pdf-examples/pdf-download-url.md

+---
+date: 2020-05-14
+description: To get the a download url of your Pdf file, please disable the option inline in the settings
+---

 # Pdf Download Url

 To get the a download url of your Pdf file, please disable the option inline in the settings: